 |Lime Point, CA|

 Light stations, which may or may not have included a fog signal, were much more common than fog signal stations.
-However, fog posed a very serious danger to vessels, especially near San Francisco, and in the late 1800s, fog signal stations were established at Año Nuevo, Point Montara, Lime Point and Point Knox.
+However, fog posed a very serious danger to vessels, especially near San Francisco, and in the late 1800s, fog signal stations were established at Año Nuevo, Point Montara, Lime Point, and Point Knox.
 A light was added at Año Nuevo in 1890, and a decade later, it was decided that the keepers at the remaining three fog signal stations should also exhibit a light.
 Accordingly, on November 26, 1900, lens lanterns were lighted at the three stations, and California now had three new lighthouses.
-The lens lantern at Lime Point was hung on the wall of the fog signal building at a height of just nineteen feet above the water.
+The lens lantern at Lime Point was hung on the southeast corner of the fog-signal building’s gallery, where it was nineteen-and-a-half feet above the water.

-Two keepers were originally assigned to the station, with each keeper required to stand two alternate, six-hour shifts a day.
-Later, a third story was added to the dwelling, likely to provide room for a third keeper to help with the growing workload at the station.
-This made for quite the settlement crowded onto the small rocky outcropping.
+Each of the station’s two keepers was required to stand two alternate, six-hour shifts a day.
 In 1923, the keepers were given the added responsibility of maintaining a minor light placed on Point Diablo, 1.2 miles west of Lime Point.

-When the Golden Gate Bridge was completed in 1937, a fog horn and light were placed at the base of the bridge’s south tower, making the Fort Point Lighthouse unnecessary.
-The station at lime point, was located just east of the base of the north tower, and remained an effective position for a light and fog horn.
-Even with the massive, lighted bridge, and active fog signals, navigating the Golden Gate in foggy condition could still be tricky.
-On June 3, 1960, the 440-foot freighter India Bear wandered off course and rammed the station, even though the fog signal was sounding.
-The ship received $60,000 of damage, while the station had a repair bill of only $7,500.
+When the Golden Gate Bridge was completed in 1937, a foghorn and light were placed at the base of the bridge’s south tower, making Fort Point Lighthouse unnecessary.
+The station at Lime Point was located just east of the base of the north tower and remained an effective position for a light and foghorn.
+Even with the massive, lighted bridge and active fog signals, navigating the Golden Gate in foggy conditions could still be tricky.
+On June 3, 1960, the 440-foot freighter India Bear wandered off course and rammed the concrete causeway leading to the station, even though the fog signal was sounding.
+“I thought the bridge had come down,” said Nieves Saldate, the coastguardsman in charge of the station who was busy clearing his dinner dishes when the collision occurred.
+The ship received $60,000 of damage in the form of a crushed bow, while the station just lost an outhouse, which the Coast Guard was already planning on removing.
+After assessing the damage, the India Bear headed back to the Todd Yards in Alameda where it had just undergone repairs.

-In 1959, the station received another unexpected visitor just a week before Christmas, and it wasn’t Santa Claus.
-I’m not sure exactly what a burglar was expecting to steal from a light station, but the coastguardsmen manning the station that night found themselves looking down the barrel of a gun.
-The robber ordered the men to hand over all their cash, took a .45 automatic from a desk drawer, and then retreated down the station’s dark road firing a couple of warning shots to deter any attempt at a pursuit.
-Willard Salberg, the perpetrator, was arrested in a San Francisco bar about an hour after the incident.
+In 1959, the station had received another unexpected visitor just a week before Christmas, and it wasn’t Santa Claus.
+I’m not sure exactly what a burglar was expecting to steal from a light station, but the coastguardsmen manning the station that night found themselves looking down the barrel of a .22 caliber pistol.
+The robber shot the top off a ketchup bottle and put a slug into a wall telephone to show he was serious before ordering the men to hand over all their cash and taking a .45 automatic from a desk drawer.
+Prior to retreating down the station’s dark road, the intruder warned “the first one who sticks his head out gets shot.”
+Willard Salberg, the perpetrator, was arrested about an hour after the incident in a San Francisco bar where he was threatening an Army captain with his newly acquired .45.

-Lime Point was automated in July of 1961, and the three-story dwelling and other outbuildings were torn down.
-All that remains of the station today is the pocked fog signal building, which mostly goes unnoticed by the throngs of tourists that come to admire the impressive art deco bridge.
+Lime Point was automated in July 1961, and the three-story dwelling and other outbuildings were torn down.
+All that remains of the station today is the pocked fog signal building, which mostly goes unnoticed by the throngs of tourists that come to admire the impressive art deco bridge towering overhead.

 This lighthouse sits at the foot of the north end of the Golden Gate Bridge and is difficult to see up close.
 The lighthouse is owned by the Coast Guard but is being transferred to the Golden Gate National Recreational Area.
 Grounds closed.